bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 Nov 27, 2021
 ----
 - Discsuss API topics - When can we reach out to exrernal
--  Discuss staff requirement if possible
+- Discuss staff requirement coming out of Nov 27 Staff meeting if possible

 ----
 Nov 20, 2021